Peru Travel Guide: Tips, Ideas & Itineraries

 II.
 A First Trip to Peru: The Classic Itinerary

-If this is your first visit, know that the classic route generally includes Lima, Arequipa, the Colca Canyon, Lake Titicaca, Cusco, and Machu Picchu.
+If this is your first visit, you should know that the classic route generally includes Lima, Arequipa, the Colca Canyon, Lake Titicaca, Cusco, and Machu Picchu.

-• Lima, the country's entry point, where you can discover Peruvian cuisine and colonial history.
+• Lima, the country's entry point, where you can discover Peruvian gastronomy and colonial history.

 • Arequipa, the "White City," with its volcanic stone buildings and pleasant atmosphere.